top of page

 ABOUT US

-The Southern Berkshire Rural Health Network is a group of health and service providers who recognize that the health and well-being of our community is not as good as it could be.
+The Southern Berkshire Rural Health Network is a group of health and service providers who recognize that the health and well-being of our community could be better.

 We recognize that South Berkshire County has many high quality services but that many people are not able to take advantage of them.